mformazhar/Arduino-Processing-Android-phone/README.md

 # Arduino-Processing-Android-phone
-In thi Project An Arduino UNO with Range sensor SRF05 is connected to an Android phone which is running a processing based app to show the distance.
+In this Project An Arduino UNO with Range sensor SRF05 is connected to an Android phone which is running a processing based app to show the distance.